 }

-In the above code, we are declaring one variable binding of type ActivityMainBinding and initializing it with DataBindingUtil.
-If you look at TextView with id “title” we are referring it using findViewById and we are doing in on purpose.
-Because I just wanted to show the difference between using findViewById and without using it.
+and we are doing in on purpose.
+Because I just wanted to show the difference between using findViewById

 Finally, we are all set.
 Lets try running our data binding in android tutorial app and we will see the output.
 However, functionality wise, the app is very simple.
 But, whatever the concepts we have learnt here are important and hopefully this data binding in android app tutorial clarifies these concepts well.